jhidding/adhesion-code/adhesion_example.md

 The adhesion model takes an entirely different approach.
 It takes as input the initial velocity potential by which particles move, and from that, computes a direct approximation of the geometry of the structures that will form.
 This geometry is completely specified in terms of voids, walls, filaments and clusters, the structures that together shape the *cosmic web*.
 The adhesion model is accurate enough to predict the structures that will form the megaparsec scale of the cosmic web but doesn't reveal the halo structures that are shown in N-body simulations to form inside these structures.

 The code presented here computes the adhesion model using the Computational Geometry Algorithm Library (CGAL).
-The algorithms implemented in this library represent the state-of-the-art of computational geometry, among which is the algorithm to compute the *regular triangulation* of a weighted point set.
+The algorithms implemented in this library represent the state-of-the-art of computational geometry, among which is the algorithm to compute the *regular triangulation* of a weighted point set [@cgal:pt-t3-18b;@cgal:pt-tds3-18b].

 ![Example output of the program, rendered with ParaView.](figures/output.png){#fig:output-example}